 College of Medicine Video.
 Here is a short video that highlights the College of Medicine.

 Virtual Tour.
-A virtual tour of UK's Medical campus.
+Virtual tour of UK's Medical campus.

 Todd A Milbrandt, MD, MS

 University of Kentucky College of Medicine